A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-In general, the EMOC algorithms rely on general-purpose Multi-objective Evolutionary Algorithms in the Optimization phase.
-The choice of the multi-objective approach must consider the number of objectives functions and the characteristics of the application, in which it is possible to explore some aspects, as user preference, diversity of the solutions, among other features.
-The most traditional category of the multi-objective algorithms is Pareto-based, where the solutions are evaluated and compared, considering the Pareto dominance.
+In general, the EMOC algorithms rely on general-purpose MOEAs in the optimization module.
+The choice of the multi-objective approach should consider the number of objective functions and the characteristics of the application, in which it is possible to explore some aspects, such as user preference, diversity of solutions, among other features.